 “My stuff won’t fit in the waterproof bags!”
 If you bring what is on our packing list, I assure you, there will be room for everything.
 Your gear will be divided between two large waterproof bags (one for clothing and personal items and one for your sleep kit), daypack and small waterproof bag.
 The large waterproof bags are your “checked luggage” and only available from when you arrive in camp each afternoon until you pack up the next morning.
 The daypack and small waterproof bag are your “carry-on luggage” and will be with you on the boats to access during the day.
 These bags should have such items as rain gear, hiking shoes/socks, camera, eco-friendly sunscreen, lip balm, medications, extra layers of clothing and any small things you don’t want squished in your large bag.

-If you bring something with you that won’t be used on the river, pack it at the bottom of your large waterproof bag—travel clothes, valuables (wallet, car keys, etc.) and collapsible duffel (if you are doing a partial canyon trip).
+If you bring something with you that won’t be used on the river, pack it at the bottom of your large waterproof bag—travel clothes, valuables (wallet, car keys, etc.).
 Our bags are cylindrical in shape like a tube standing on end, so whatever you put in the bottom will stay there.

 I use one- or two-gallon Ziploc® bags to organize my gear.
 They allow you to easily see what you have and keep everything clean.
 In each individual Ziploc® bag categorize your gear like toiletries, camp clothes, underwear/long underwear, book/notebook, etc. I like to put a basic “outfit” in one bag with my swimsuit, shorts and a long sleeved shirt.
 Bulky items like a fleece top or bottom can be packed directly into the waterproof bag.